freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Replies from other journalists in your organization show up in the conversation, and are identified by the journalist's name.

-.. note:: When you are prompted by a dialog that says “Do you allow VM 'sd-app' to access your GPG keys (now and for the following 28800 seconds)?”, click **Yes**.
-This allows the SecureDrop Inbox VM access to the secure VM that holds your SecureDrop Submission Key.

 Highlighting sources
 --------------------